 - Business development.
 Perform market research online in discreet energy sectors.
 Help develop and execute on direct communications to target market groups.
 Identify industry organizations and potential partnership opportunities.
 Some work in Salesforce and Excel is expected.

 - Marketing and communications.
 Provide support for CRS’s communications activities, draft marketing communications in Adobe Indesign, write draft blog posts, manage content calendars, manage social media accounts, provide marketing strategy support, and other design functions based on fellow’s capabilities.

 - Policy Support.
 Provide support for CRS’s policy work in current areas of interest, including: design and implementation of state Renewable Portfolio Standards, community renewables programs, power source and emissions disclosure, carbon regulation and market design, and government support of voluntary markets.

 - Event planning.
 Work on logistics and programming for Renewable Energy Markets, CRS’s annual clean energy conference.
 Potential to work on smaller, targeted events as opportunities arise.

 The ideal candidates will have excellent internet research skills, organizational skills, Microsoft Excel competency, and a passion for renewable energy and climate change.
-Knowledge of corporate social responsibility, climate change, renewable energy, and carbon offsets is a plus, as is experience with renewables outside of the US.
-Half-time commitment at the CRS office for three months or equivalent is desired.
-A Bachelor degree or equivalent work experience a minimum requirement.
-Opportunities also are available for mid-career professionals and graduate students.
+Knowledge of corporate social responsibility, climate change, renewable energy, and carbon offsets is a plus, as is experience with renewables outside of the U.S. Half-time commitment at the CRS office for three months or equivalent is desired.
+A Bachelor degree or equivalent work experience a minimum requirement, though we are also looking for mid-career professionals and graduate students.